 Best Uses: Resort and Backcountry

 Ski jackets often are designed for a specific purpose—resort, backcountry, or both—so we’ve included a “best for” listing in our specifications and table.
 The vast majority of skiers spend at least a little time on a chairlift, and, as a result, most ski jackets accommodate those needs.
 Specifically, a shell built for inbounds use should be durable, wind- and waterproof, and have a fit that can accommodate layers of varying sizes underneath.
 Insulation is optional for resort-goers but especially nice for chilly lift rides in cold areas like the Northeast and Colorado.
-We also see more liberties taken with both fit and style in the resort market: with less of a need to keep weight low, modern resort jackets often feature long hemlines (indicated by the center back length), roomy fits, and trendy, modern styling.
+We also see more liberties taken with both fit and style in the resort market: With less of a need to keep weight low, modern resort jackets often feature long hemlines (indicated by the center back length), roomy fits, and trendy, modern styling.

 Women's ski jacket (resort skiing in the Flylow Gear Lucy Jacket)

-Resort skiing in the Flylow Gear Lucy Jacket
+Resort skiing in the Flylow Gear Lucy Jacket | Credit: Jason Hummel

 For ski touring, mountaineering, or even sidecountry exploration, a non-insulated and lightweight design takes precedence.
 The fabrics need to be thin and packable, and there is a high priority on fabric technology to deliver top-notch performance at a low weight.
 Jackets that integrate stretchy face fabrics or sections of softshell lead the pack in breathability, but for heavy wind and moisture, a premium hardshell still is best.
 Fit does vary by use—freeride shells are roomy, while touring-specific options fit more snugly—but all designs share a focus on mobility.
 Finally, jackets that toe the line between backcountry and resort use typically have an accommodating fit, ample durability, and breathable fabrics that are still impervious to wind and moisture.
 It’s a tall order and requires ponying up a large sum of money, but these pieces, including the Arc'teryx Sentinel and Patagonia SnowDrifter, are among the most versatile and high-performing here.